KaiJiangData/CSCI544-QAsystem/README.md

 You can download final verson from the above dropBox link.

-However, in order to run this query system, you still need the corpus.
-The link of corpus is:https://www.dropbox.com/s/bxmlhwrccepxyol/Corpus.zip?dl=0
+However, in order to run this query system, you still need the corpus. \n The link of corpus is:https://www.dropbox.com/s/bxmlhwrccepxyol/Corpus.zip?dl=0

 The articles inside the corpus should be imported to MongoDB.